 June, 2015-September, 2016: Identify goals, objectives, potential barriers, target audiences, and stakeholder feedback.
 Consultants and staff facilitated the use of the "Why Water Matters" theme.
 Banners, storyboards, and games were used at stakeholder meetings as well as public community events.

 October, 2016-September, 2017: Implement EOP and begin the period which is to be annually evaluated.
-December, 2017: First annual edit: re-writing measurable goals and objectives.
+2017-2020: Annual edits with adjusted goals and objectives, reflecting the issues, needs, projects, and focuses VLAWMO is experiencing in each particular year.